 Professional Affiliations and Community Service

-2016 - present, Editorial Board Member, Visions Community Mental Health Journal, BCMHA
+2016 - 2018, Editorial Board Member, Visions Community Mental Health Journal, BCMHA

 Hobbies and Interests